karek314/liskpool/README.md

 api/info/forged/
 </pre>

+# Migration from older version of pool
+In past all chart data was stored in database tables, however with millions of rows and cheap vps it could have been possible bottleneck with thousands of voters.
+If you are pool operator and you want to keep all statistics history.
+1. Stop all background scripts
+2. Navigate to <b>/helpers/</b> directory in <b>/private/</b>
+3. Execute ```php db2files.php all``` or ```screen -dmS dump php db2files.php all```
+4. Wait until it finish, it can take hours for huge database.
+If your connection might drop, possibly execute this as background job choosing second command.
+5. Start updated background scripts.
+6. Tables <b>pool_xxx</b> and <b>miner_balance</b> can be deleted.

 # Contributing
 If you want to contribute, fork and pull request or open issue.

 # License
-Entire PHP is under The MIT License (MIT)<br>
+Everything is under MIT License (MIT) except [Front-end (site theme) which is paid.](http://themes.3rdwavemedia.com/website-templates/responsive-bootstrap-theme-web-development-agencies-devstudio/)<br>
-Front-end(site theme) is used from http://themes.3rdwavemedia.com/website-templates/responsive-bootstrap-theme-web-development-agencies-devstudio/<br>
-Personally i own license, so better buy license or use your own front-end.
+I do own license, so better buy license or use your own front-end.
+In future it will be rewritten from scratch.